nandofromthebando/NUNOSTexasHoldem/README.md

 The main class that orchestrates the game.
 It manages the deck, players, community cards, and the betting rounds.

-### `Bets` Class

-Handles the logic for collecting bets and managing the betting rounds.

 ## Database